hyoungjoojin/notes/content/database-systems/database-storage/_index.md

 - Unnecessary Disk I/O: In order to update a single tuple, the entire block has to be read into memory.
 - Random Disk I/O: Since the ordering of tuples are not guaranteed, a sequential scan could fetch a separate block for every tuple in the worst case.
-- Append-only Systems: Systems like HDFS, Google Colossus, or some objects stores only allow appends and does not provide semantices for in-place updates.
+- Append-only Systems: Systems like HDFS, Google Colossus, or some object-stores only allow appends and does not provide semantics for in-place updates.
 Tuple-oriented storage makes it hard to work with these systems since we would have to delete the entire block and rewrite the block to update one single tuple.

 ### Log-structured Storage

 Log-structured storage maintains two data structures, an in-memory MemTable and a set of persistent SSTables.
-Log-structured storage provides an API consisting of only put and deletes.
+Log-structured storage provides an API consisting of only puts and deletes.
 In order to get a record, we search through the MemTable and SSTables to find the most recent operation performed on that record.